mukul-pathania/Proker/README.md

 # Proker
-A discord bot, not a joker.
+A simple discord bot that tells you jokes, weather-info and more using third party apis.